What Is Electroencephalography Vision One

 What Is Electroencephalography (EEG)?

 Electroencephalography is a recording of brain activity using small sensors applied to the scalp, which picks up the electrical potentials produced by your brain.
-This tells researchers about when your brain processes certain information, such as viewing a certain product or brand image, or when reading product or brand information.
+This tells researchers when your brain processes information, such as when viewing a product or brand image or reading product or brand information.

 Electroencephalography Definition Vision One

-EEG has a high temporal resolution (milliseconds), allowing researchers to identify in a millisecond time range the changes in the patterns of brain activity of individuals when they are exposed to different stimuli, such as advertisements, brands or products.
-When used alongside traditional market research techniques It answers the “why” beyond the “what”, evaluating cognitive processes such as attention, concentrated thinking, match/mis-match of events and arousal.
+EEG has high temporal resolution (milliseconds), allowing researchers to identify, within a millisecond time window, changes in individuals’ brain activity patterns when they are exposed to different stimuli, such as advertisements, brands, or products.
+When used alongside traditional market research techniques, it answers the “why” beyond the “what”, evaluating cognitive processes such as attention, focused thinking, match/mismatch of events, and arousal.

 Can EEG inform us about emotions?